Updated October 2019

 These events helped me to further seek opportunities where I could learn and grow.

-Through the application, I got selected for a 12-week Summer Volunteering Programme at the national office of EWB Australia in November 2017.
+Through the application, I was selected for a 12-week Summer Volunteering Program at the national office of EWB Australia in November 2017.

 This was one of the important achievements for me to get an opportunity to work in such an amazing organisation, to meet wonderful people, learn from them and contribute towards the community.

 I was able to get deep insights into concepts of humanitarian engineering and human-centred design approach including further bolstering my professional skills.

 With all the experiences at the EWB national office, I started my own initiative to establish an EWB chapter at CQUniversity in order to involve students in creating positive social change and providing them opportunities where they could gather professional skills, new concepts and build a network.

 I needed at least 20 students to register a chapter officially at the EWB national office.
 I started interacting with students, advertised through CQUni Market Days, distributed flyers, organised presentation competitions and invited people from the EWB national office to have discussions with students.